-Declaring The Major
+Declaring the Major

-The decision to major in mathematics should be made by the end of the sophomore year and officially registered by filling out a Major Declaration Form in the Undergraduate Mathematics Office.
-During your first counseling session as a declared mathematics major, you should make a tentative decision about which major program you want to pursue and should plan a possible sequence of courses to fulfill its requirements.
-Of course, as you progress through the program you may and will make many changes in this initial plan.
-Before you register for courses for each subsequent semester, you should make a counseling appointment to review your progress with an advisor and revise your plan for the remaining semesters.
-Regular counseling is your best guarantee for completing the program in a timely manner.
+The decision to major in mathematics should be made by the end of the sophomore year and officially registered by filling out a Major Declaration Form with a mathematics advisor.
+During your first advising session as a declared mathematics major, you should make a tentative decision about which major program you want to pursue and you should plan a possible sequence of courses to fulfill its requirements.
+Of course, as you progress through the program you may and will make many changes to this initial plan.
+Before you register for courses for each subsequent semester, you should make an advising appointment to review your progress and revise your plan for the remaining semesters.
+Regular advising is your best guarantee for completing the program in a timely manner.

-Subconcentration Programs
+Submajor Programs